ltgoslo/norwegian-synonyms/README.md

 ## Format

-`norwegian-synonyms.json` comprises 24,649 headwords and 106,749 synonym tokens (30,756 synonym types).
+`norwegian-synonyms.json` comprises a total of 24,649 headwords and 106,749 synonym tokens (and 30,756 synonym types).
+The test set is distributed as a JSON dictionary of headwords.
-The test set is distributed as a JSON dictionary with headwords as entries.
 Each headword is associated with a list of synonyms.
 We do not differentiate between word meaning, e.g., the lists are flat:

 ```json
 {